Dust Mite allergy Australia

 Dust Mite Allergy in Australia

 The warm and humid climate of Australian subtropical coastal regions provides a perfect environment for dust mites to flourish.
-Dust mites are a natural occurrence.
-Dust mites thrive in temperatures between 20-25C and humidity over 70%.
 Consequently, in Australia, dust mite allergy is a widespread issue.

 Are Dust Mites Common in Australia?